A Bridge Between Humanitarian Actors

 Humanitarians inherently work in places of high fragility, conflict, or instability.
 These characteristics both define where humanitarian action is needed and impact the ability of humanitarian actors to accomplish their mission of reducing human suffering.

-The humanitarian imperative requires humanitarian organisations to accept a culture of risk in order to operate effectively in such environments.
-While a hight level of risk acceptance is embedded in the culture of humanitarian work, corresponding use of risk management tools is not yet embedded in the culture of many humanitarian NGOs.
+The humanitarian imperative requires humanitarian organizations to accept a culture of risk in order to operate effectively in such environments.
+While a high level of risk acceptance is embedded in the culture of humanitarian work, corresponding use of risk management tools is not yet embedded in the culture of many humanitarian NGOs.
 It is critical for NGOs to understand how to better identify and manage risk to improve their ability to respond effectively in humanitarian crises.

 To work toward this objective, ICVA’s e-learning stream on “Risk” (2019-2021) facilitates dialogue among humanitarian stakeholders on how to improve application of risk management approaches and tools.
 The series includes a number of briefing papers and webinars focused on a range of topics: risk and organisational culture, risk appetite and tolerance, security risk management, and staff well-being, among others.